 Instagram Influencer Rates

-I’m Cristy, I have built a six figure business called Happy Family Blog.
-Hopefully you already follow me.
+I’m Cristy, I have built a six-figure business called Happy Family Blog.
+Hopefully, you already follow me.
 If not please follow me I am @HappyFamilyBlog on all channels.
 I’ve worked with hundreds of brands.
-Some of my favorites Target, Disney, Heinz who owns like half of the products in my cabinet, Club Med, P&G’ and so many other brands.
+Some of my favorites are Target, Disney, Heinz who owns half of the products in my cabinet, Club Med, P&G’ and so many other brands.

 I have an MBA in international business, and I’m also a marketing coach for small businesses.